Input raster or feature destination data

 The name of output raster service that contains the optimal paths.

-The field that is used to obtain values for the destination locations.
+The field that will be used to obtain values for the destination locations.

 Specifies a keyword defining the manner in which the values and zones in the input destination data will be interpreted in the cost path calculations.